CPP-Network-Vector-Database/WeeklyProgress/Week6/ChromaDB/readme.md

 - Used process.memory_info instead of tracemalloc.start() to track memory
 - Handling even source and destination port along with source and destination ip and protocol
 - Tried different similarity metrics (l2, cosine, ip)
+- Set num_workers to total number of cores.